anebz/cloud/Accreditations/aws_solutions_associate.md

 It can send notifications when events happen in a bucket.
 S3 event notifications are designed to be delivered at least once and to one destination only, e.g. SNS, SQS or Lambda but only one.
 You cannot attach two or more SNS topics or SQS queues for S3 event notification.
 If you need 2 SQS queues, set up a SNS queue and fan out to several SQSs.

 S3:ObjectRemoved:DeleteMarkerCreated is triggered when a delete marker is created for a versioned object and not when an object is deleted or a versioned object is permanently deleted.

+> S3 Transfer acceleration

+Transfer Acceleration enables fast, easy, and secure transfer of files over long distances between your client and your Amazon S3 bucket.
+Transfer Acceleration leverages Amazon CloudFront's globally distributed AWS Edge Locations.
+As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.

 ### 2.2.
 EBS